wilfredinni/python-cheatsheet/README.md

 - Read the issues, Fork the project and do a Pull Request.
 - Request a new topic creating a `New issue` with the  `enhancement` tag.
-- Find any kind of errors in the cheat sheet and create a `New issue` with the details.
+- Find any kind of errors in the cheat sheet and create a `New issue` with the details or fork the project and do a Pull Request.
-- Suggest a better or more pythonic way for existing examples ( create a `New issue` with details and examples).
+- Suggest a better or more pythonic way for existing examples.

 ## Read It